eliottvannuffel/AndroidUnlocker/README.md

 ## Logging

 * All operations and significant errors are logged to `bootloader_tool_win95.log` in the application's directory.
 Check this file for detailed information if you encounter issues.

----

-## Contributing

-(Optional: Add contribution guidelines if desired) Currently, contributions are not actively solicited, but feel free to fork the project or raise issues.

----

-## License

-(Optional: Add license information if desired)
-No license specified.
-Assume standard copyright unless otherwise stated.